 The textColor attribute defines the color of the text.
 The text is drawn with transparent background and no border around the text (and without outline).
-The contents inherited from FilledShape is deprecated.
+The contents inherited from FilledShape is deprecated, but kept for compatibility reasons.

 There are a number of common macros that can be used in the text, and they should be replaced when displaying the text as follows: